1. When is the application deadline for the next class?

 Children's Mercy typically offers four Postdoctoral Psychology Fellowships each training year.
 Each position provides advanced-level training in a specialized area of practice.
 Common areas of emphasis include

-Clinical Child Psychology- Emphasis working with Autism and Special Needs
+Clinical Child Psychology- Emphasis working with eating disorders

 4. How much is the fellowship stipend?